OlivierMounicq/CSharpNotes/Memory-Management/03-IDisposable.md

 Actually the managed resources are totally managed by the garbage collector (the allocation and the deallocation).
 So when there is no reference pointing to object, the memory used by the object will be free by the garbage collector.
 But if the object owns unmanaged resource (like file, database connection, ...), you must delete the reference of unmanaged resource otherwise the object won't be deallocated.

-To deallocate explicitly the unmanaged resource, you have to create a _Dispose_ method (of the _IDisposable_ interface) to explain the deallocation of the unmanaged resource.
+To deallocate explicitly the unmanaged resource, you have to create and call a _Dispose_ method (of the _IDisposable_ interface) to explain the deallocation of the unmanaged resource.

 ##2.
 Dispose vs Finalize